rpradosiqueira/sidrar/README.md

                    according to the parameters

 info_sidra         It allows you to check what parameters
-                   are available for a table via an web browser
+                   are available for a table

 search_sidra       It searches which tables have a particular
                    word in their names